Home Web Development The Future of Web Development Careers

 Key developments include:

-• AI-powered chatbots becoming standard on websites
+• AI-powered chatbots are becoming standard on websites

 • Predictive analytics driving content personalization